cybozu-go/coil/docs/coilctl.md

 ### `address info ADDRESS`

-Show ID of the container to which address of `ADDRESS` is assigned.
+Show information of the pod to which address of `ADDRESS` is assigned.

 ### `address free ADDRESS`